MobilityData/gbfs/gbfs.md

 ### vehicle_types.json
 The following fields are all attributes within the main "data" object for this feed.

-ield Name        | Required  | Defines
+Field Name        | Required  | Defines
 ------------------| --------- | ----------
 vehicle_types          | Yes       | Array that contains one object per vehicle type in the system as defined below
 \- vehicle_type_id      | Yes       | Unique identifier of a vehicle type.
 See [Field Definitions](#field-definitions) above for ID field requirements
 \- form_factor      | Yes       | An enumerable describing the vehicle's general form factor. <br /><br />Current valid values are:<br /><ul><li>`bicycle`</li><li>`scooter`</li><li>`car`</li></ul>
 \- propulsion_types | Yes | An array consisting of enumerables that describe the propulsion type of the vehicle. <br /><br />A device may have one or more values from the propulsion_type, depending on the number of modes of operation.
 For example, a scooter that can be powered by foot or by electric motor would have the propulsion_type represented by the array ['human', 'electric'].
 A bicycle with pedal-assist would have the propulsion_type represented by the array ['human', 'electric_assist'] if it can also be operated as a traditional bicycle.
 A car with an internal combustion engine would be represented by the array ['combustion']<br /><br />Current valid values are:<br /><ul><li>`human` _(Pedal or foot propulsion)_</li><li>`electric assist` _(Provides power only alongside human propulsion)_</li><li>`electric` _(Contains throttle mode with a battery-powered motor)_</li><li>`combustion` _(Contains throttle mode with a gas engine-powered motor)_</li></ul> This field was copied from [City of Los Angeles Mobility Data Specification](https://github.com/CityOfLosAngeles/mobility-data-specification/blob/73995a151f0a1d67aab3d617a4693f8f81967936/provider/README.md#propulsion-types)
-\- description | Optional | A free text description of the vehicle
+\- description | Optional | Description of the vehicle that provides useful, quality information in human readable terms.
+This field should include helpful descriptions about how to identify vehicles.
+Include infromation about color, form factor and any special features the vehicles have.
+For example, include information such about the presence of baskets, if the scooters have seats or if the vehicle has 3 wheels.
-\- max_range | Optional | If the vehicle has a motor, this represents the furthest distance in meters that the vehicle can travel without recharging or refueling when it has the maximum amount of energy potential (for example a full battery or full tank of gas)
+\- max_range_meters | Optional | If the vehicle has a motor, this represents the furthest distance in meters that the vehicle can travel without recharging or refueling when it has the maximum amount of energy potential (for example a full battery or full tank of gas)

 Example: